 Neck pain (or cervicalgia) is a common problem, with two-thirds of the population experiencing neck pain at some point in their lives.
-Neck pain, although felt in the neck, can be caused by numerous other spinal problems.
-It may arise due to muscular tightness or joint disruption in both, the neck and upper back or pinching of the nerves emanating from the cervical vertebrae.
+It may arise due to muscular tightness or joint disruption in both the neck and upper back or pinching of the nerves emanating from the cervical vertebrae.
 The vertebral joints in the neck and those of the upper back create a supportive structure for the head to sit upon.
 If this support system is affected adversely, then the muscles in the area can tighten and lead to neck pain.

 - Chronic partial rotator cuff tears

 - Herniated disc